PayPal and worldwide shipping is available

 No.

-I usually work directly from life in my studio, but occasionally work with a photo reference if I am unable to work from life.
-Each painting composition is carefully set up in my studio.
-Once I am happy with my concept I begin sketching the outline in oil paint directly on the prepared panel paying close attention to the form.
-I draw and paint all my artworks freehand, without the use of AI, tracing off photographs, grids, or projectors.
+I usually work directly from life in my studio, but occasionally I work with a photo reference if I am unable to work from life.
+Each paintings composition is carefully set up in my studio.
+Once I am happy with my concept, I begin sketching the outline in oil paint directly on the prepared panel.
+I draw and paint all of my artworks freehand, without the use of AI, tracing off photographs, grids or projectors.
+I feel that drawing freehand is an important part of being an artist as not only does it really helps inform me about my subjects, but it is honest.
+My work is my own, built on decades of practice and skill and is a direct reflection of my capabilities as an artist.

-I usually work on aluminum composite panels which are an excellent bend resistant, archivable substrate.
-Occasionally I work on wooden boards, and canvas when I trial different painting techniques.
-All my paintings are allowed to dry before being cleaned and varnished for their protection.
+I usually work on aluminium composite panels which are an excellent bend resistant archivable substrait.
+I also like to work on canvas which brings different strengths and qualities.
+All of my paintings are allowed to dry before being cleaned and varnished for their protection.

 While it is important to note that disabled people don't owe anyone their diagnosis, I am sharing mine because I feel it is such a dominant part of my life, and therefore part of my artistic identity.
 I was born with a genetic condition called hypermobile Ehlers Danlos Syndrome - a collagen disorder that affects every area in the body where collagen is found.
-For me, this causes a host of symptoms including daily joint dislocations and injuries, digestive problems, dysautonomia, hernias, eye problems, chronic fatigue, neuropathy, severely unstable pelvis, and crippling chronic joint pain.
+For me, this has progressed over time and causes a host of symptoms including daily joint dislocations and injuries, digestive problems, dysautonomia, hernias, eye problems, chronic fatigue, neuropathy, severely unstable pelvic joints, and crippling chronic joint pain.

-As part of this condition I also have a progressive severe rotational scoliosis (spinal deformity), with multiple bulging discs, spinal cord compressions, arthritis, dural ectasia , which all stem from the connective tissue disorder.
-While I am able to walk in curtain situations, I was prescribed a power wheelchair to help increase my quality of life by reducing injury, pain and debilitation, and to try to reduce the rapid deterioration of my joints.
+As part of this condition I also have a progressive severe rotational scoliosis, with multiple bulging discs, spinal cord compressions, arthritis, and dural ectasia, which all stem from the connective tissue disorder.
+While I am able to walk in small amounts, I was prescribed a power wheelchair to help increase my quality of life by reducing severe pain, debilitation, injury, and to try to reduce the rapid deterioration of my joints.